Map Loading... Scroll Down

 • Any other factor which the court finds to be just and proper.

 Either party may petition for alimony.
-The court shall exercise its discretion in determining the amount, duration, and manner of payment of alimony.
+The court shall exercise its discretion in determining the amount, duration, and manner of alimony payments.
 The time of the award may be for a specified or indefinite term.

 In determining the amount, duration, and manner of payment of alimony, the court factors in the following types of considerations: